ghga-de/milestones-docs/34-chinese-pangolin/technical_specification.md

 - EKSS: DELETE /secrets/{secret_id}:
     - no header, no body
-    - Response: 202 'Accepted'
+    - Response: 204 'No Content'
     - If the secret could not be found, send 404 with a "secretNotFoundError"

 ### Payload Schemas for Events:

 A deletion event schema will be defined in the ghga-event-schemas repository.
 The event schema will detail contain:
 - file_id (outward-facing id of that file)
 The exact field names and constraints will be provided in the ghga-event-schemas repository, which is considered the source of truth.

 This event will be used to announce a file deletion by the PCS.

 A deletion event confimation schema will be defined in the ghga-event-schemas repository.
 The event schema will contain:
 - file_id (outward-facing id of that file)
 The exact field names and constraints will be provided in the ghga-event-schemas repository, which is considered the source of truth.

 This event will announce the deletion of a file from the S3 storage buckets that fall within the responsibility of the service emitting the event and the removal of all corresponding entries in the service database.